 - If you are using the Settings app, clicking on Apps should immediately open a list of all installed programs on your PC so wait for a while in order for it to load

 - Locate Microsoft Office 2010 in Control Panel or Settings and click on Change.
-Follow any instructions which appear afterwards in order to repair its installation.
+Follow any instructions which appear afterward in order to repair its installation.

 - After the process is over, check to see if you still receive the same problem when starting one of the Office apps.
 If you are, try locating the Microsoft Office Starter 2010 entry in Control Panel or Settings and repeat the same process.